tektoncd/dashboard/docs/tutorial.md

 The import must be executed using a ServiceAccount with permissions to create the resources being imported.

-For this tutorial we will create a ClusterRole granting permission to create a number of Tekton resources, and a RoleBinding configuring this for the `default` ServiceAccount in the `default` namespace.
+For this tutorial we will create a ClusterRole granting permission to create a number of Tekton resources, and a RoleBinding configuring this so that the `default` ServiceAccount in the `tekton-dashboard` namespace can create resources in the `default` namespace.

 ```bash
 kubectl apply -f - <<EOF